 Equity markets are showing signs of being more sensitive to real world economic conditions, though sometimes they seem confused as to what they want.
 Earlier this month US employment data showing only half the number of jobs created against the estimates prompted a negative reaction: the economy must be stalling!
 Two weeks later, the much higher than expected US inflation data caused another negative reaction: the economy is running too hot!
 Both cannot be simultaneously correct.

 If equity investors are life’s natural optimists, even if prone to being swayed by sentiment and fashion, bond investors are the markets’ pragmatists, only preoccupied with whether they are being adequately compensated for the riskiness of their loans and, come redemption day, whether their capital principal will be returned on time and in full.
-In contrast to equities, US 10 Year government bond yields remained largely untroubled having already re-priced the risk of rising inflation earlier this year and taking the view that little of substance had changed.
+In contrast to equities, US 10 Year Treasury yields remained largely untroubled having already re-priced the risk of rising inflation earlier this year and taking the view that little of substance had changed.

 Markets re-evaluate eurozone inflation risk

 As western world lockdowns start to relax, even on the Continent, despite the recent viral surge, as vaccination programmes catch up with those of the UK and the US, economic activity is noticeably picking up.
 Not only is it apparent in the real-time ‘fast data’ but it is now also evident in the official numbers, however historic they might be by the time they are published.
 And as activity recovers and there are reports of shortages of raw materials and appropriately skilled labour, the pressures are becoming evident in inflation data.